Touken Ranbu: Spin-off games

 In August 2021, Koei Tecmo announced they were developing Touken Ranbu Warriors, a hack and slash game based on their Warriors franchise.
-The game is developed by Omega Force and Ruby Party, with DMM Games and Nitroplus distributing.
-The game was released for the Nintendo Switch and Microsoft Windows (through DMM Games) on February 17, 2022, in Japan.
-It was later released on May 24, 2022, in North America and Europe for the Nintendo Switch and Steam.
+The game was developed by Omega Force and Ruby Party, with DMM Games and Nitroplus distributing.
+The game was released for the Nintendo Switch and Microsoft Windows on February 17, 2022, in Japan.
+It was later released on May 24, 2022, in North America and Europe.